brantac/customer-registration-app/README.md

 # Customer registration app
-This is a side project, used to learn more about Java.
-The back-end and the front-end have separate folders.
+This is a CRUD project that I used to improve my skils with Java and Spring Boot.
+There's two folders inside, the [backend](/backend/) and the [frontend](/frontend/).

-#### Requirements (*Minimum*)
-- Java 21
-- Node.js 20

 #### Back-end
 - Spring Boot